One-loop mass corrections and decay widths of Type II heavy string states: Explicit results

 \subsection{$N=3$ case in Type II}

 The next case corresponds to $N=3$.
 The computation is similar to the level $N=2$, but now we have contributions also from the mixed derivatives of the Bargmann kernel.
-The two binomial sums (with $n$ and $\bar{n}$ ranging from 0 to 1) produce four different integrals:
+The three binomial sums (with $n$ and $\bar{n}$ ranging from 0 to $k$, and $k$ ranging from 0 to 1) produce four different integrals:

 Combining the various contributions and following the renormalization procedure detailed in the Sec. \ref{i epsilon section}, we eventually find

 with the contribution from $\mathcal{F}_1$ given by

 Plugging in the explicit values of the generalized exponential integrals, the final result reads